Prerequisites

 to the service’s port via:

 section.
-Configurations for the meta node and compute node are in metaComponent
+Configurations for the Meta Node and Serving / Streaming Node are in metaComponent

 and computeComponent